Why You Should Visit Antwerp, Belgium – Estimated reading time: 15 minutes

 2) Getting around Antwerp:

-- Taxis – Recommended local companies include Antwerp Taxi Company and Taxivervoer Antwerpen.
+- Taxis – A recommended local company are Taxivervoer Antwerpen.

 - Ride sharing – Uber is also available.

 - Bikes – Grab a bike with Velo, the city’s bike sharing service.

 - Public Transit – De Lijn has a network of buses, trams, and underground trams (the pre-metro).
 A single ticket journey is €3.
 If you’re planning on using public transit extensively, it’s cheaper to purchase in a day pass, a three day pass, or a 10 journeys pass.
 Download their app for even cheaper tickets and added convenience.
 Note, it’s not uncommon for buses and trams often run late during rush hours.

 - Driving – If you want to drive in Antwerp, consider renting a car with Sixt Autoverhuur Antwerpen or Europcar.

 For more information about how to get around Antwerp, see Wikitravel.